 About the Graphics Card

-First, we have a graphics card from Zotac, or Zotac Gaming, as they have recently re-branded themselves.
+First, we have a graphics card from Zotac, or Zotac Gaming, as they have re-branded themselves.
 The card in question is a highly compact and affordable single-fan card that is bound to appeal to those who are pinching pennies or are simply looking to build a Mini ITX gaming PC.

 The card features an angular matte black shroud which looks surprisingly good, giving it a bit of “gaming” flair without being too conspicuous.
 It is cooled by a single fan and uses a small sunflower heatsink which is easy to clean and is quite adequate for this type of GPU.